DavidJohnQuinlan/poetry/README.md

 ### Pre-commit Hooks
-It is possible to install pre-commit hooks following the same method as before once `pre-commit` has been added as a developer dependency.
-The only differences are the commands used to install and run pre-commit, with these commands being pre-appended with the poetry syntax of `poetry run`.
+It is possible to install pre-commit hooks using Poetry.
+The `pre-commit` package can be added as a developer dependency.
+It can then be installed and executed using the standard pre-commit commands pre-appended with the poetry syntax of `poetry run`.

 ### Poetry and Docker
-Similarly, it is possible to integrate Poetry and a Dockerfile.
-Often Python packages need to be installed within a Docker container and therefore should be stated within the Dockerfile, i.e. `RUN pip install -r requirements.txt`.
-However, given that Poetry removes the need for a requirements file, it is necessary to replace this process with:
+Similarly, it is possible to integrate Poetry and Docker.
+Often Python packages need to be installed within a Docker image and therefore should be stated within the Dockerfile, i.e. `RUN pip install -r requirements.txt`.
+However, given that Poetry removes the need for a requirements file, it is necessary to replace this process.
+This can be achived by adding the following commands to a Dockerfile:

 ```
-# Install poetry:
+# Install poetry
 RUN pip install poetry

-# Copy in the config files:
+# Copy in the config files
 COPY pyproject.toml poetry.lock ./

-# Install only dependencies:
+# Install only dependencies
 RUN poetry install --no-root --no-dev
 ```
-However, any change to the versioning of your application the `pyproject.toml` changes thus requiring Docker to re-build the image again rather than using previously cached dependencies.
-This process will slow down the speed of the docker image builds which might be a pain of continuously updating the application.
+However, whenever any changes are made to the versioning of your application, the `pyproject.toml` changes.
+This therefore, requires Docker to re-build the image again rather than using previously cached dependencies.
+This process will slow down the speed of the docker image builds which might be a pain if continuously updating an application.